-An influx of new state-affiliated pharmacy schools in the 1880s and 1890s helped to raise the level of the practice significantly.
-Many like the University of Wisconsin combined laboratory science with an experiential requirement for graduation.
+An influx of new state-affiliated pharmacy schools in the 1880s and 1890s.
 The growth in schools of medicine trained physicians and researchers in the systematic collection of clinical data on the safety and efficacy of treatments.
-They also served as hubs where new medical discoveries could be shared.
+They also served as hubs where scientists could share new medical discoveries.

-The advent of journals such as the Journal of the American Medical Association (JAMA) allowed new discoveries could also be widely disseminated.
+New medical journals, such as the Journal of the American Medical Association (JAMA), began to disseminate discoveries widely.

 AMA Drug Certifications

-During the 1920s, ’30s, and ’40s medical researchers began to conduct “cooperative investigations”.
-These were designed to overcome errors attributed to individual observers working in relative isolation.
-It instead replaced them with standardized evaluations of therapeutic research in hundreds of patients.
+During the 1920s, ’30s, and ’40s, medical researchers began to conduct “cooperative investigations.”
+These were designed to overcome errors attributed to individual observers working in relative isolation and instead replaced them with standardized evaluations of therapeutic research in hundreds of patients.

 Freedom to Try

-Therapeutic experimentation did not begin to gain a true foothold in modern medicine until the U.S. legal system stopped equating experimentation with medical malpractice.
-In 1935, the state of Michigan authorized controlled clinical investigations as a part of medical practice without subjecting the researcher to strict liability (without fault) for any injury so long as the patient consented to the experiment.
-In particular, the court accepted that experimentation was necessary not just to treat the individual, but also to help medicine progress.
-“We recognize,” noted the Court, “the fact that if the general practice of medicine and surgery is to progress, there must be a certain amount of experimentation carried on.”
+Therapeutic experimentation did not begin to gain a proper foothold in modern medicine until the U.S. legal system stopped equating experimentation with medical malpractice.
+In 1935, the state of Michigan authorized controlled clinical investigations as a part of medical practice without subjecting the researcher to strict liability (without fault) for any injury, so long as the patient consented to the experiment.
+In particular, the Court accepted that experimentation was necessary not just to treat the individual but also to help medicine progress.
+“We recognize,” noted the Court, “that if the general practice of medicine and surgery is to progress, there must be a certain amount of experimentation carried on.”

 Medical Patent Protections & Mass Production

-In the late nineteenth and early twentieth century, interest in clinical objectivity grew, spurred on not only by astounding successes in laboratory science and clinical medicine abroad (e.g. discovery of microbes, pasteurization of milk, development of anthrax and rabies vaccines).
+In the late nineteenth and early twentieth century, interest in clinical objectivity grew, spurred on by astounding successes in laboratory science and clinical medicine abroad (e.g., the discovery of microbes, pasteurization of milk, development of anthrax and rabies vaccines).
 International recognition of medical patents contributed to a boom in large-scale industrial pharmaceutical manufacturing led by Bayer and Pfizer.
-In 1880, patent medicines constituted 28% of marketed drugs.
-By 1900, however, they represented 72% of drug sales.
+In 1880, patent medicines constituted 28% of marketed drugs; by 1900, however, they represented 72% of drug sales.

 The industrial revolution gave way to technologies allowing for mass production and distribution on a global scale.
-This is vastly more efficient, and profitable than traditional means.
-These greater profits drove greater investment and thereby greater medical progress in the field.
+This method was vastly more efficient and profitable than traditional means, and these greater profits drove more significant investment and, thereby, greater medical progress.

 The History of Drug Regulation

-In the 1800s there was a big problem with snake oil salesmen making false claims about the concoctions they were selling.
+In the 1800s, snake oil salesmen would make false claims about the concoctions they were selling.
 The original solution was the AMA Council on Pharmacy and Chemistry certification to ethical drug products that met their standards.

 1906 – Ingredient Lists and No Lying on Labels

-The 1906 Pure Food and Drugs Act empower the Bureau of Chemistry (forerunner of the FDA) to seize adulterated and misbranded products.
+The 1906 Pure Food and Drugs Act empowered the Bureau of Chemistry (forerunner of the FDA) to seize adulterated and misbranded products.
 The law also prohibited “false and misleading” statements on product labels.
-The law listed eleven so-called “dangerous ingredients” including opium (and its derivatives) and alcohol which, if they were present in the product, had to be listed on the drug label.
+The rule listed eleven so-called “dangerous ingredients,” including opium (and its derivatives) and alcohol which, if present in the product, had to be listed on the drug label.
 This listing requirement alone inspired many manufacturers to abandon the use of many “dangerous ingredients” following the passage of the 1906 Act.

 1938 – Safety Trial Requirements